 All NHS staff are essential

-Without cleaning staff wards wouldn’t be safe for patients and their families, without finance staff the bills wouldn’t get paid and without stores staff, essential healthcare supplies wouldn’t be delivered on time to the right wards.
+Without cleaning staff wards wouldn’t be safe, without finance staff bills wouldn’t be paid and without porters, many patients wouldn’t be able to move around hospital wards.

 A growing number of support roles within the NHS such as finance, IT and cleaning have been outsourced to private sector companies such as Capita, Serco and Sodexo.
 This can leave these staff more vulnerable to attacks on their terms and conditions.
 Support staff are increasingly asked to work on zero hours contracts and are often the first to be targeted for redundancy, downbanding and recruitment freezes.